Some lofty ideas to help you understand how warmth is retained.

 Let’s take each of these, one by one.

+Down.
 Higher quality, more mature down has a greater ability to stick together in a single mass in each of the sleeping bag’s chambers.
 This factor is known as ‘cling’.
 Lower quality down may still loft up to a reasonable degree when it is new, but may well separate out into clumps after a few seasons’ uses.
 If you have ever held a sleeping bag up to the light and seen gaps where you had hoped to see down, you know what this looks like.
 It goes without saying, but higher quality down is more expensive than lower quality down.
 You can read about some of the terms applied to down here.

 In the store, pat your hands together with the sleeping bag between them – quality down pushes back against your hands but the tactile sensation is almost as if there is nothing there.
 Lower quality down doesn’t push back as much and you can feel its ‘feathery’ structure.
+Synthetics do not loft to the same degree as quality down; you will not feel that effect.

 How well the sleeping bag seals out drafts

 Again, warm-weather campers do not need to pay as much attention as those who will be braving colder climates.
 A performance sleeping bag designed for more challenging conditions will have an oversized, cozy draft collar to prevent cold air being drawn into the sleeping bag as you move.
 It will also have an oversized draft tube running the length of the zipper – and that draft tube will be three dimensional (the ‘base’ of the draft tube will have two seams where it is attached to the rest of the sleeping bag inner).
 If a draft tube is relatively insubstantial, or if it is only anchored by one seam it can easily flip over and leave the zipper uncovered.
-Just be aware that the mannequin used in the EN Sleeping Bag Rating test does not move, and therefore the aspects covered in points two and three will not become apparent in the sleeping bag’s EN temperature rating.
+Just be aware that the manikin used in the EN Sleeping Bag Rating test does not move, and therefore the aspects covered in points two and three will not become apparent in the sleeping bag’s EN temperature rating.
 They will, however, be obvious to live human beings in the real world.

 The above three points in particular may help you understand why one specialized sleep bag manufacturer will charge $400 for a certain temperature-rated sleeping bag, while a more mass-market supplier will have an (ostensibly) similarly rated sleeping bag for $150.
 Over a few years, the ‘more expensive’ bag will actually be cheaper because the user will not feel the need to replace it.
 And the user will sleep better, night after night.